 Another important aspect is the arts booths spread about the festival, which showcase arts and crafts from some of the best artists in the South.
 You’ll find everything from drawings, paintings and sculpture art to leather, jewelry and clothing.
 There will be more than 100 artists there, so you’ll have a great time walking around and admiring their impressive works.

 Bayou Boogaloo hosts several other special events every year to liven up the festivities.
 The Bayou Boogaloo Bicycle Pub Crawl will take place early Saturday morning—a great way to start the day.
 Also on Saturday is the 5th Annual Zulu Anniversary Run to Ride 5K.
 On Sunday around midday, Bike Easy hosts a Bicycle Second Line from the CBD to the festival grounds.
 Also on Sunday, and perhaps the most memorable event, is the 4th Annual Rubber Duck Derby, where you can adopt one or more rubber duckies from Second Harvest (15,000 in total) and then set it/them afloat to see who wins the race for a great prize.
-More information about these events can be found on their website.

 The free festival also promotes sustainability and strives to be a “zero-waste” event by coming up with innovative ways to conserve and recover resources and reduce both the volume and toxicity of waste and materials.
 Along with its biking events, Bayou Boogaloo also encourages attendees to travel to the festival by non-motorized transportation if at all possible or to at least carpool, especially since parking is limited.